DaveMielke/NBP/b2g/doc/UserInterface/Features/settings.rst

 Pressing Space+o (dots 135) takes you to the Settings screen for the
 |user interface|.

-The top line contains the following buttons:
+The first line contains the following buttons:

 Save Settings
   Save the current settings for later restoration.
 This is a good way